 The TMC school is certified and/or accredited as an approved Education Provider or Approved Continuing Education Provider by a range of local and international bodies and associations like the Thai Ministry of Health, Thai Ministry of Education, Thai Ministry of Labor, American NCBTMB, American AMTA, the Florida Board of Massage, California Registered Nurses, The Georgia Board of Massage, the Canadian NHPC, and Massage & Myotherapy Australia.
 On the TMC website you can find out what courses are accredited by whom.

-Last but not least, TMC maintains a separate website called Thai Massage Book Press where you can find and buy books on Thai Massage.
+And last but not least, TMC maintains a separate website called Thai Massage Book Press where you can find and buy books on Thai Massage.
 The books are, by the way, the factual text books and manuals used for their Thai Massage courses.